arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 Where is the Command Line Interface?
 ----

 Most people use a Mac or a Windows operating system on their computer.
-To get to the command line, you'll use **Terminal** in macOS or **Command Prompt** or **PowerShell** or **Git Bash** in Windows.
+To get to the command line, you'll use **Terminal** in macOS.
+In Windows, you'll use **Command Prompt** or **PowerShell** or **Git Bash**.
 Using the command line can be a little different based on the computer system you use and which program you use.

 What Do I Type?
 ---